ghaiklor/sails-service-payment/README.md

   - `creditCard.cvv` - CVV code (3-digit)

 `config` - Additional configuration for specific payment systems.
 See appropriated documentation for payment system.

+### retrieve(transactionId)

+Retrieve information about settled transaction.
+Returns Promise.

+`transactionId` - ID of transaction that you got from `checkout` result.

 ### refund(transactionId, [config])